-Sophie Kempin, is the founder of Pure Portugal.
+Sophie Kempin, is the founder of Pure Portugal (PP).
 Our deep connection is due to having a similar drive for environmental regeneration.
 Our farm is called Quinta Das Abelhas.
 Seven years ago Phil, one of the initiators of this project, volunteered at a project also called Quinta Das Abelhas, that Sophie owned.
 Sophie and her partner Andy, gave Phil two bee hives and so the seeds for our collaboration were planted years ago.

 Portugal faces many environmental challenges with pine and eucalyptus monoculture and the water and fire challenges, it needs people to return to the land.
 Here we have a Q&A with Sophie, an inspirational women, with a purpose to support people returning to rural areas to not only regenerate the land but also create work opportunities.